jeffstride/idp/book_source/Topics/misc/submitting.md

 ### Submitting Subdirectories
 Sometimes it is appropriate to create subfolders<a href="#footnotes"><sup>[1]</sup></a> with datafiles.
 Creating a folder structure is an excellent way to add clarity.
 In order to communicate the directory structure of your files, we make use of `zip` files.
 This adds some complication to the submission process.
-Most of the time, zipfiles are disallowed and unncessary.
+Most of the time, zipfiles are disallowed and unnecessary.

 For some assignments, it will be required that submit test files created in subfolders.
 You'll create test files in subdirectories, zip the subdirectory, and submit the zipfile.